What Is Wrongful Death in a Nursing Home?

 - Broken bones

 - Untreated medical conditions

-You should also look for problems with the nursing home itself.
-Issues like understaffing or poor training increase the risk of nursing home abuse, neglect, or a wrongful death.
+You should also look for issues like understaffing or poor training, which increase the risks of nursing home abuse, neglect, or wrongful death.

 Can You Sue a Nursing Home for Wrongful Death?